 They had this technology that made posting videos online easier than ever, but not enough people were jumping on it.

-Through their marketing research they found it was hard to find the videos you wanted, and websites that did offer them didn’t work very well.
+They did market research and found it was hard to find specific videos online, and websites that did offer them didn’t work very well.
 Sharing videos with others was a pain for users.

-They broke up with the online dating market and focused on the video part of their business that already existed, based on what their research told them.
-They changed the name, the platform and their lives.
-You might have heard of it: they called it YouTube.
+Based on their research, they broke up with the online dating market and focused on the video part of their business that already existed.
+They changed the name, the platform, and their lives.
+You might have heard of it.
+They called it: YouTube.

 Market research made simple

 The right market insights can make or break your business, which is why market research is one of the most important things you can invest in.
 Don’t leave your market research up to chance – choose the best tools that set your startup on the path to success and match it with talent that knows what to go for.
 Now get back in the shower; you’ve got ideas to create!

 Make market research easy with Attest